aiven/devportal/docs/products/kafka/howto/kafka-custom-serde-encrypt.rst

 - As the algorithm relies on a symmetric key as it simplifies the key management.
 Asymmetrical algorithms require managing separate encryption/decryption keys for all the producers/consumers.

-In this example, we will simply hardcode the key.
+In this example, we will simply hard code the key.
 This should never be done in practise.
 Instead a secure vault service such as HashiVault or native cloud vendor solution should be used to manage the keys.

 ..
 Warning::
     You are responsible for the key.
 If the key is lost, it may be impossible to recover the data.